Mailman (City Letter Carrier)

 If I'm sending a letter to someone that is in the same zip code as myself and I put the letter in my mailbox to be sent out and when the mailman gets the letter while delivering mail, will the person I'm sending the letter to get it the same day?

-Asked by Krissy almost 8 years ago
+Asked by Krissy about 8 years ago

 Krissy, thanks for the question.
 The letter would likely take 2 days to be delivered to the person you are mailing it to even in the same ZIP code.
 It used to be delivered the next day but mail processing standards for first class mail has been changed from 1 day to 2 days a few years ago.
 When a letter carrier picks up outgoing mail from a customer, they generally aren't looking at the destination ZIP code.
 Upon return to the post office, outgoing mail is usually just put in a large hamper and sent to a regional mail processing center.
 From there it is sorted using automated equipment and takes about 2 days for mail in the same ZIP to be delivered.